-Step 1 - Engine mounts are designed to isolate the vehicle from vibrations and
+Engine mounts are designed to isolate the vehicle from vibrations and

 harmonics created by the engine.
-Created using two metal plates
+Designed by using two metal plates

-vulcanized together with a sizable piece of rubber or a liquid filled bladder.
-The
+vulcanized together with a sizable piece of rubber or a liquid filled bladder

 lower plate is bolted to the frame whereas the upper metal plate bolts to the engine

-allowing slight movement from the engine.
-These mounts are also used for the transmission,
+allowing a slight amount of movement from the engine.
+These mounts are also used for the transmission